tribalthirst/tribalthirst/src/ux/content/posts/use-the-gift.md

 ---
-title: "We are all given a gifts"
+title: "We are all given a gift"
 date: "2023-05-23"
 categories:
   - "James"